malvikasharan/developing_collaborative_document/lessons/4-add-file-to-repo.md

 If you're having trouble getting started, here's some basic text-- feel free to copy-paste and edit content from the [README file from this repo](./../README.md).

 Reference: [Mozilla Science Lab](https://mozillascience.github.io/study-group-orientation/1.2-write-a-readme.html)

-### Add other files and folders

-- Create a file inside a folder by writing their name in this format 'folder-name/file-name'
-- Populate your file with information
-- Commit changes with approprite information as commit message
-- Look at "Insight/community" for other files recommended to add when working with members in your community
-    - Specifically look at 'license', 'contributing', 'description'
-- Whenever possible, add a few lines as code of conduct to make your project welcoming and inclusive for others